naiyerasif/site/content/blog/2018/2018-08-05-communicating-with-containers-on-docker-network.md

 labels: [docker, micronaut, angular]
 ---

 Say, you've an Angular app that talks to a backend service through a network.
-The Angular app and the service are running in separate containers, and these containers can be on the same Docker network or separate Docker networks.
-You don't want to expose any other container to the public except for the Angular one.
+Both of them are running in separate containers, which can be on the same or different Docker stack(s).
+You want only the Angular container to be publicly accessible through a port.

 Let's run through some scenarios on how you can achieve this.